 Laura’s answer to his last question lingered in the background.
 “If some people get crushed along the way, then the rest will learn to clear a path.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, page0rzWrite a Review